axelarnetwork/axelar-docs/pages/dev/build.md

 # Building on Axelar

-Now that you've run the simple "Hello World" example, this "Build" section will walk you through the suite of Axelar tools you can use to build and deploy your cross-chain dApp.
+Now that you've run the simple "Hello World" example, this "Build" section will walk you through the suite of Axelar tools you can use to build and deploy your own cross-chain dApp.

 The ideal development process is completed in two steps: